andymeneely/project-timber-wolf/rules/RULES.md

 ![planning tokens](fig_chit_idea.png)
 {:.chit .example-right .rotate-left}

 **Step 5.
 Distribute player tokens.** These are: 6-sided die, meeple, planning tokens, and ideas 💡.
-Give ideas and planning tokens as indicated by the character card. *For example, the Lookout has a Planning Memory of 6*.
+Give ideas and planning tokens as indicated by the character card. *For example, the Angry Locksmith has a Planning Memory of 8*.

 <div class="setup-spacing"/>

 ![noise tracker](fig_noise.png)
 {:.med_fig .example-left .rotate-left}

 **Step 6.
 Place Noise tracker** in view of everyone and according to the number of players (3- or 4-player).
-Place the Noise Tracker marker on its starting place. _Tip: elect one person who is in charge of keeping track of noise._
+Place the Noise Tracker marker on its starting place.

 <div class="setup-spacing"/>